Maxence-Labesse/AutoMxL/README.md

 ### Preprocess
 <span style="color: orange">preprocess</span> method prepares the data before feeding it to the model :

-- remove features with low variance and features identified as verbatims and identifiers
+- removes features with low variance and features identified as verbatims and identifiers
-- transform date features to numeric data (timedelta, week of the year, ...)
+- transforms date features to numeric data (timedelta, week of the year, ...)
-- fill missing values
+- fills missing values
-- process categorical data (using one hot encoding or Pytorch §NN embedding encoder)
+- processes categorical data (using one hot encoding or Pytorch §NN embedding encoder)
-- process outliers (optional)
+- processes outliers (optional)

 Features Transformations are stored in d_preprocess attribute.